3215411409YongGuo/Backend/README.md

 ## License

-This project is released under a Creative Commons licence for educational purposes.
+This project is released under the Creative Commons Zero (CC0) licence for educational purposes.